SandwichGouda/Data/Data.md

     + APC (Angled Physical Contact) : the fiber is polished with a **8-degree** angle at the end face.
     + The "Angled" version is supposed to be slightly better, because the 8-degree angle (is supposed to) mittigate the power loss due to reflexion (cf. Snell-Descarte sine law)
   * All of the above are **single-mode** connector
+- Monomode/Multimode fibers change the path that.
+  * This has nothing to do with wavelengths !
+  * You can have monomode fibers that transmit one or several wavelengths.
+  * Modes are about paths that light can follow.
+  * Monomode means that there's only one path followed my light, multimode means that there are many.
+  * Monomode is better that Multimode fibers, actually.
+Because multimode fibers can cause dispersion. _Bref_, it's less good.

 #### Ethernet cables